-A recent Bloomberg BusinessWeek story on hunger in India cites reseach conducted by Assistant Professor of Economics, Amit Basole, jointly with Professor Deepankar Basu of the University of Massachusetts Amherst.
+A recent Bloomberg Businessweek story on hunger in India cites research conducted by Assistant Professor of Economics Amit Basole, jointly with Professor Deepankar Basu of the University of Massachusetts Amherst.